ethnosdev/memorize_scripture/docs/docs/practicing/practicing.md

 The numbers correspond to the following parts:

 1. **Remaining verses today**: This is the number of verses that are due to practice today.
 You entered three new verses earlier, so that's where this number comes from.
 Today they're all new, but in the future, you'll also have old verses to review.
-2. **Menu**: Press this button to edit the current verse or add a new verse.
+2. **Menu**: Press this button to edit the current verse, add a new verse, or browse all the verses in the collection.
 3. **Prompt**: This is your queue to help you remember what you need to quote.
 4. **Hints**: These give you a little help if you need it.
 More on them shortly.
 5. **Show verse text**: Press this button to check if you quoted the verse right.